Fairfax Estate Planning Attorney

 of the people who go in a nursing home will stay a year or longer and

-persons who do not need a nursing home level of care nonetheless will
+Many elderly persons who do not need a nursing home level of care nonetheless

-still require some form of long term care, either in their homes with
+will still require some form of long term care, either in their homes

 The cost of nursing home care is frightening.
 In Northern Virginia it can